-Since the main idea of this system is to avoid explicit measurement of the rotation angles of the head, we will not provide quantitative measurements about head pose, but will illustrate various aspects of the performance of the system.
+plicit measurement of the rotation angles of the head, we will not provide quantitative measurements about head pose, but will illustrate various aspects of the performance of the system.

-As previously discussed, Figures 1 and 2 depict a typical reference image and a selection of synthetically generated views (shown at higher than 32x32 resolution for illustration).
+As previously discussed, Figures 1 and 2 depict a typical reference image and a selection of synthetically generated views.
 Synthetic views of the face were generated in the range $\pm 35^{\circ}$ and $\pm 56^{\circ}$ around the horizontal and vertical axes respectively, quantized at 7° intervals, for a total of 187 synthetic views.
 This initialisation process takes some tens of seconds.

-Figure 3 shows tracking for a number of different subjects.
+Figure 4 shows tracking for a number of different subjects.
 For each image, the best-matching synthetic view has been found, and a 3D head model is illustrated with pose given by the pose angles which were used to generate that synthetic view.
 This use of the absolute angles is for illustration only, and is not part of the processing.

-Figure 4 shows a typical target image together with the error surface generated by matching the target against each image in the array of synthetic views.
+Figure 5 shows a typical target image together with the error surface generated by matching the target against each image in the array of synthetic views.
 The error surface is often well-behaved, as shown here.
 The horizontal elongation of the minimum probably occurs because the dominant features in the matching process are the upper hairline, the eyes, and the mouth - all horizontally aligned features so that horizontal offsets have smaller effect on the matching score in equation (7) than vertical offsets.

-Figure 5 shows the result of an experiment in which the subject repeatedly views three different locations over an extended period, with a short pause (about 1s) at each location.
-In Figure 5a, the three locations correspond to the rear-view mirror, the side-mirror, and straight-ahead for a car driver.
+Figure 6 shows the result of an experiment in which the subject repeatedly views three different locations over an extended period, with a short pause (about 1s) at each location.
+In Figure 6a, the three locations correspond to the rear-view mirror, the side-mirror, and straight-ahead for a car driver.
 The pose-space histogram shows distinctive peaks for each location.
-In Figure 5b, the three locations correspond to the rearview mirror, straight-ahead, and the dashboard.
+In Figure 6b, the three locations correspond to the rearview mirror, straight-ahead, and the dashboard.
 The pose-space histogram has a separate peak for the rearview mirror direction, but the other two directions are not differentiable.
 This is as expected since the array of the synthetic views has a resolution of 7 degrees between images, which is similar to the head motion for these two directions.
-This is discussed further in